wp-plugins/lineunbreaker/readme.txt

 Newslines (backslash n), carriage returns (backslash r) and HTML `<br>` tags.

 == Changelog ==

+= 1.1 =
+* Removed whitespace as replacement.
+Let me know when you have troubles with joined sentences missing a space.

 = 1.0 =
 * Initial release.